[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 My personal learning roadmap was as follows:

-It's not a bad idea to focus on ①, including the meaning of building a solid foundation, but
+While it's not a bad idea to place more emphasis on ①, especially for building a strong foundation, I

 From here on, I will list my recommended settings for each study method ① and ②